bosagora/config/doc/FAQ.md

-If validation of individual fields is not enough and the section as a whole needs to be validated, one can implement a `void validate() const` method which throws an exception in the even of a validation failure.
+If validation of individual fields is not enough and the section as a whole needs to be validated, one can implement a `void validate() const` method which throws an exception in the event of a validation failure.
 The library will rethrow this `Exception` with the file/line information pointing to the section itself, and not any individual field.